Football Official

 If there are two live ball fouls called on one team, one is for holding and the other is a unsportsmanlike, can both fouls be administered?

-Asked by Dan C about 8 years ago
+Asked by Dan C over 8 years ago

 Really good question and my first thought was NO, but the unsportsmanlike set off bells.
 I decided to check anyway and I was wrong.